armanunix/Fairness-testing/README.md

-# The Implementation of DAIKE
+# The Implementation of DICE
 ### An information-theoritic tool to testing and debugging fairness defects in deep Neural Network

 Our tool consists of two steps: 1) the search phase uses clustering and gradients to maximize the